-The bread and butter of our work, the use of acupuncture for pain is what we are known for best.
-Modern science is still trying to figure out how it works, and at the least, they’ve figured out that the insertion of an acupuncture needle triggers a variety of responses from your body that help to heal aches and pains.
+Over the millenia, many people have used acupuncture for pain.
+Modern science is just starting to figure out how this happens.
+The insertion of an acupuncture needle triggers a variety of responses from your body that help to heal aches and pains.
 These include: